 What do you think?
 I am waiting for your opinions in the comments section or on the Fb GarciaCalavera.com page.
 You can also drop a like there to subscribe to future articles.
 Thank you.

-Check out other expat lifestyle articles: How shocking is the weather in UK England for foreigners like us? , What are the most shocking facts about UK? , UK Point Based Immigration System 2021 – How does it work? , Memories from my first voyage on the Albatros school ship , UK cost of living in England – What salary do you need for a decent living here? ,Which country is better to live in: UK England or France? – Why? , UK- How much does food cost in UK? – Is it cheaper than East Europe – cost comparison UK vs Romania , UK Residence – How to Apply for SETTLED or PRE SETTLED STATUS, What do the Romanians in UK think about Brexit – their lives here and is it still worth coming to the UK?
+Check out other expat lifestyle articles: What is something that you can do in Romania that a person in the United Kingdom can not do? , How shocking is the weather in UK England for foreigners like us? , What are the most shocking facts about UK? , UK Point Based Immigration System 2021 – How does it work? , Memories from my first voyage on the Albatros school ship , UK cost of living in England – What salary do you need for a decent living here? ,Which country is better to live in: UK England or France? – Why? , UK- How much does food cost in UK? – Is it cheaper than East Europe – cost comparison UK vs Romania , UK Residence – How to Apply for SETTLED or PRE SETTLED STATUS, What do the Romanians in UK think about Brexit – their lives here and is it still worth coming to the UK?
 Expat Marriage in England UK – Procedure and Costs , How to get your UK Provisional Learner License , Professional conversion for Seafarers – What can you work ashore?, UK NINO – How to get it and how long does it take? , UK Immigration – how much does it costs to relocate to England? ,First 30 days in Hull UK as Expat , Marseille – France one year impressions , How to get PACS in France , Expat beginner’s guide to moving to France , First 48 days as expat in Marseille -France , After six years at sea

 Check out other articles from Romania: Tales of the past – Unique photos of Constanta Trams and Trolleybus in 1991 , Why Romanians are still mourning the communist regime after 29 years , Tales of the past – unique photos of Constanta park and miniature train line in 1991 , Once upon a time – the lost train line from the park